dansgithubuser/dlal/README.md

 ## todo
 - more intelligible speech synth
-	- phonetic_markov generate
-		- seems like phonetics are colliding... so many phonetics have the params of ae
-			- buckets are too big
 - move from systems into skeleton
 	- another pass to tighten terminology
 - audiobro
 	- track 1
 		- bass slide down in B section